MediSeeUU/MediSeeUU/README.md

 The program delivered creates the discussed folder structure and fills it with pdf, xml and json files.

-Currently the program has most of its functionality within the web scraper, filter, xml converter and pdf scraper modules.
+Currently, the program has most of its functionality within the web scraper, filter, xml converter and pdf scraper modules.
 This means that all files up until pdf_data.json from the diagram below are made.

 Combiner is still a work in progress and will not create a json file containing useful information.
 The database communicator has functionality built in but will not communicate with the back-end since no useful data is being generated from the combiner module.

 ## Architecture Diagram